 What are Dental Crowns?

-Dental crowns cover a natural tooth like a cap, providing an entirely new surface and added stability.
-If you need a tooth crown, cosmetic dentist Dr. Lindsey Marshall uses advanced technology and quality materials to craft durable dental restorations for patients in and around the Philadelphia area.
+Dental crowns cover a natural tooth like a cap which provides an entirely new surface and adds stability.
+If you need a crown, cosmetic dentist Dr. Lindsey Marshall uses advanced technology and quality materials to craft durable dental restorations for patients in and around the Philadelphia area.

 “Dr Marshall is very professional and accommodating.
 She listens to the patients and delivers excellent results.
 I am very happy with my new dental work.” ~ Minh N.

 Before and After Dental Crown